 Creative Commons License Chooser Learn more about Creative Commons and decide which license is the best choice for your work.

 Research funding bodies such as the NHMRC and the ARC require any publication arising from projects they have funded to be deposited into an open access institutional repository within 12 months of publication.
-Manuscript versions accepted by such mandates include both the post-print or the final published copy.
+Manuscript versions accepted by such mandates include both the authors accepted manuscript or the final published copy.
 Authors are also encouraged to request that any contract they sign with a publisher includes a clause that grants them explicit permission to deposit a copy of their research output in ACU’s institutional repository (ACU Research Bank).

 Most publishers have policies about which version of a journal article or conference paper they will allow to be deposited into an author’s institutional repository.
 To check what version a publisher will allow to be submitted, consult the Sherpa/RoMEO database.

 Most publishers do not permit any version of the full-text of books or book chapters to be hosted in the repository.
 There may be exceptions if the author has retained copyright of the work.
-Contact your Liaison Librarian for assistance.
+Contact your Librarian for assistance.

 Copyright Takedown Notice